openhab/openhabian/README.md

 If you want to install openHABian on non-supported hardware, you can actually fake it to make openHABian treat your box as if it was one of the supported ones.
 Needless to say that that may work out or not, but it's worth a try.
-See [openhabian](docs/openhabian.md) for how to edit openhabian.conf before booting.
+See [openhabian](docs/openhabian.md) for how to edit `openhabian.conf` before booting.
 Set the `hw`, `hwarch` and `release` parameters to match your system best.

 ## Development
 openHABian is foremost a collection of `bash` scripts versioned and deployed using git.
 In the current state the scripts can only be invoked through the terminal menu system [whiptail](https://en.wikibooks.org/wiki/Bash_Shell_Scripting/Whiptail).
 There is a longterm need to better separate the UI part from the script code.
-A work has started to define conventions and further explain the code base in the document [CONTRIBUTING](CONTRIBUTING.md) along with development guidelines in general.
+A work has started to define conventions and further explain the code base in the document [CONTRIBUTING.md](CONTRIBUTING.md) along with development guidelines in general.

 A good place to look at to start to understand the code is the file `openhabian-setup.sh`.